 Mariana Bravo is a trusted advocate and litigator who concentrates her practice on business and employment law, professional liability, construction, real estate, and catastrophic personal injury disputes.

 Mariana has extensive experience representing attorneys, construction companies, real estate professionals, insurance professionals, businesses and corporations before administrative tribunals, state, and federal courts.
 She also advises companies, including Fortune 500 companies, concerning risk management and business practices.

-Mariana currently serves as the Hispanic National Bar Association’s Vice President of Sections and Committees and also serves on the Association’s Executive Committee.
+Mariana serves on the Executive Committee of the Hispanic National Bar Association as the Vice President of Sections and Committees.
 She previously served as the Hispanic National Bar Association’s Vice President of External Affairs, Vice President of Programs and Regional President for the District of Columbia, Virginia, Maryland and West Virginia.
-Mariana also co-chairs the Diversity Committee at the Firm.
+Mariana also serves on the Board of Directors at SCORE, the nation’s largest network of volunteer business mentors and educators.
+Mariana co-chairs the Diversity Committee at the Firm.

 As the head of the Pro Bono initiative at the Firm, Mariana leads Carr Maloney’s participation with the Washington Lawyer’s Committee’s D.C.
 Public School Partnership Program, which matches area law firms with individual public schools in the city to bring tutoring, mentoring, other programs and services to thousands of children.
 She also actively participates in a number of charitable events throughout the year including the used clothes drive for the homeless and area shelters, sponsored by Gifts for the Homeless, a non-profit corporation comprised of lawyers and staff from area law firms to serve area shelters, and the annual book drive for Turning the Page.